ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 =======

-You can check your failsafe by performing the following tests with the Pixhawk/APM connected to the Mission Planner either via a USB cable or telemetry link.
+You can check your failsafe by performing the following tests with the autopilot connected to the Mission Planner either via a USB cable or telemetry link.
 You can complete these tests without plugging in your LiPo battery but if you do connect a battery you should first remove the propellers.